wavemotion-dave/DracoDS/README.md

 RUN
 ```

 You can press the START button to automatically issue the 'CLOADM' command.
+Note that you must wait for the Cassette to load after the CLOAD/CLOADM commands - the tape icon
+should go from green (reading) to white and the OK prompt should appear on BASIC again before you type the EXEC/RUN command.

 Disks are the most complicated.
 After loading you should do a DIR to see the contents of the disk.
 Then you issue a pair of commands as follows: